ManhHuuNguyen/RayTracer/README.md

-# RayTracer
+# Software rasterizer

-A simple ray tracer as homework of CS 5600 University of Utah
+A simple software rasterizer as homework of CS 5600 University of Utah